 ABOUT THIS CONFERENCE

 The conference is designed for students of all examination boards.
-The course is updated with lessons from the 2019 examinations to make sure your students are fully equipped for 2020.

 BENEFITS OF ATTENDING

-|DATE AND LOCATION||London | Wednesday 4 March 2020|
+|DATE & LOCATION||London | Wednesday 03 March 2021|

 |IN-SCHOOL||You can also book this as an In-School Conference|